mozilla/mozillians/docs/index.rst

 Mozillians
 ==========

 Mozillians.org_ is the community phonebook for Mozilla.
+The instructions here are written for developers.
+If you're a user, visit the site for more information.

 This application is built on top of Playdoh_.